MARIANOCEREDA/InverseKinematicsCpp/README.md

-# InverseKinematicsCpp
+### InverseKinematicsCpp

-Inverse Kinematics of a 6 DOF robotic arm
+Development of the Inverse Kinematics for a 6 DOF Robotic Arm.
+The point to be reached by the end effector is sent through MQTT.